-It’s advisable to take one idea at a time and refrain from starting everything at once.
+It’s advisable to take one idea at a time.
 Progress once you have grounded one side hustle.
-You would be more effective if you approached your side hustle-stacking journey with an open mind.
-Consider it an opportunity to creatively explore and see what you can do to earn more money while living healthily.
+You’ll be more effective if you approach your side hustle-stacking journey with an open mind.
+Consider it an opportunity to creatively explore and see what you can do to earn more money while living a well-balanced life.

 Building a side hustle stack is a great way to amass income that could potentially lead to a standalone business.
 With more and more side hustles created every day, stacking side hustles will likely be embraced by many people.